Polynomial Graphing, Critical Points & Quotient Rule

 The Snaking Method for Polynomial Graphs

-Here is the key idea: once you know the roots and the leading term, you can sketch the graph by “snaking” through the x-intercepts.
+The key idea is as follows: once the roots and the leading term are known, one can sketch the graph by “snaking” through the x-intercepts.

 Steps: